Giles Gilbert Scott: Family

 In addition to his father and grandfather, other members of Scott's family who were architects included an uncle, John Oldrid Scott, a brother, Adrian Gilbert Scott and son Richard Gilbert Scott.

 Honours

 Following the consecration of Liverpool Cathedral, Scott was knighted by King George V at Knowsley Hall, where the King and Queen were staying as guests of the 17th Earl of Derby.

-In 1944 he was appointed a Member of the Order of Merit (OM) by King George VI.
+In the 1944 Birthday Honours, he was appointed a Member of the Order of Merit (OM) by King George VI.

 On 9 November 2020, the 140th anniversary of Scott's birth, he was honoured with a Google Doodle depicting his red telephone boxes.